llakssz/make_cdn_cia/README.md

+**From what I remember, this code was completely rewritten, not just by 173210.
+The original repo was deleted so I'm not sure who to credit... sorry.**

+**Because of the rewrite, I would call this a Version 2.0 - if this code really is the latest code from the original repo.**

 #### CTR_Toolkit - make_cdn_cia - Generates CIA files from CDN Content ####
 #### Version: 1.1 by 3DSGuy and 173210 ####